 Off the shores, perhaps the biggest draw to Okinawa Honto is Chuarumi Aquarium, considered to be the best in Japan, with its giant whale sharks and manta rays.
 Off the beaten track, explore the Iriomote Jungle with one of the amazing tours – from hikes to kayaking – the subtropical forests are amazing.

-For rest and recuperartion at the end of the day, Naha’s Kokusai-dori is lined by izakayas in which you can enjoy local delicacies while listening to Okinawan folk music.
+For rest and recuperation at the end of the day, Naha’s Kokusai-dori is lined by izakayas in which you can enjoy local delicacies while listening to Okinawan folk music.
 If you want to live dangerously, have a few swigs on the ‘habuzake’ snake rice wine, said to give you strength!

 If you’re looking for beaches, beaches, beaches, then Miyako Island is the place for you.
-Maehama Beach on the south west tip of Miyakojima frequently top lists of Japan’s best beaches, and not only is it an idyllic spot for sunbathing, swimming and general beach frivolities, it is also host to beautiful sunsets.
+Maehama Beach on the southwest tip of Miyakojima frequently top lists of Japan’s best beaches, and not only is it an idyllic spot for sunbathing, swimming, and general beach frivolities, it is also host to beautiful sunsets.

-Away from the beaches there are other attractions such as the Tropical Botanical Garden with over 1600 types of plants, the Cape Higashi-Hennazaki Lighthouse, and national cultural asset Tuyumya Grave that enshrines Nakasone Tuyumya, the leader of Miyako in the 16th century.
+Away from the beaches, there are other attractions such as the Tropical Botanical Garden with over 1600 types of plants, the Cape Higashi-Hennazaki Lighthouse, and national cultural asset Tuyumya Grave that enshrines Nakasone Tuyumya, the leader of Miyako in the 16th century.

-Everyone that I have ever met who has been to Ishigaki Island just raves about it.
+Everyone that I have ever met who has been to Ishigaki Island raves about it.
 Like, crazy.
-The main island of the Yaeyama Island grouping, Ishigakijima is a diver’s paradise.
+The main island of the Yaeyama Island grouping, Ishigakijima, is a diver’s paradise.
 There are many tour companies on the island that can take you out to see some of Japan’s most amazing sea life in the cleanest of waters around some of the most beautiful islands.

-Transport on the island is infrequent, so car hire is recommended in order to explore.
+Transport on the island is infrequent, so car hire is recommended to explore.
 A little west of Ishigaki Port on Yui Road is Torinji Temple, said to be the first Buddhist temple built on the Yaeyama Islands, and next to this is National Important Cultural Property, Gongendo Shrine.
 Along the coastal road is Tojin Baka, a brightly colored – almost jovial – Chinese memorial to a group of laborers who were drowned or murdered while being transported from Xiamen (Amoy) to the USA in 1852.

-If you want to get a little further into the ocean there are glass bottomed boats from which you can see all the varied sea life, and from January to March there are whale watching boat tours.
+If you want to get a little further into the ocean, there are glass-bottomed boats from which you can see all the varied sea life, and from January to March, there are whale-watching boat tours.
 For those who prefer a bit more seclusion, boat-taxis can take you to the nearby small uninhabited islands of Gahi and Agenashiku for swimming and sunbathing in relative peace.

-There are plenty of hotels on the island, but if you do a little research you can find B&Bs above the homes of local fishermen, where you will dine on the freshest of sashimi.
-For the more adventurous, beach camping is a recommended option, and for dining, Yapari Steak House near the port is a must, dishing up huge sizzling platters of beef with eat-as-much-as-you-like salad, rice and egg soup.
+There are plenty of hotels on the island, but if you do a little research, you can find B&Bs above the homes of local fishermen, where you will dine on the freshest of sashimi.
+For the more adventurous, beach camping is a recommended option, and for dining, Yapari Steak House near the port is a must, dishing up huge sizzling platters of beef with eat-as-much-as-you-like salad, rice, and egg soup.